Explore a Career in Internal Medicine | RUSM Skip to main content

 • Do you want to focus on treating adult patients rather than children?

-If your answer to these questions is “yes,” then a career as a doctor of internal medicine—also called an internist—might be the specialty for you.
+If your answer to these questions is “yes,” then pursuing training as a doctor of internal medicine—also called an internist—may be the right path for you.

 What is an Internal Medicine Doctor?

 Internal medicine originated in Germany, where the specialty of combining laboratory research with patient care was called innere medizin.
-In the early 1900’s, German doctors brought this specialty to the United States, where it was anglicized as internal medicine.
-The specialty name may be confusing, because while internal medicine physicians specialize on internal systems, they also treat the whole body.
+In the early 1900s, the specialty was introduced to the United States and became known as internal medicine.
+While the name may suggest a narrow focus, internal medicine physicians receive specialized residency training to manage diseases affecting multiple organ systems in adult patients.

 How to Become an Internal Medicine Doctor